 - Providing accessibility to restrooms, breakrooms, training areas, etc.

-Discover Your Options with a California Medical Leave Attorney
+Discover Your Options with a Los Angeles FMLA Attorney

 The laws regarding medical leave and reasonable accommodations can be confusing and many employers count on their employees being ignorant of what their rights are.
 At AFE, we focus our practice on helping employees protect themselves and their families when they need it most.
-To find out more about how we can help you, contact our firm via our intake form.
+To find out more about how a Los Angeles FMLA attorney can help you, contact our firm via our intake form.